lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 with yourself, then you simply burn the incoming copy of the unique card).
 On the other hand, you may wish to have a second copy handy in case the first is burned.

+Ⓡ Unique cards on contested cards are out of the game except with respect to being contested.
+They are contested as normal, should the need arise.

+Ⓡ Incoming copies of contested cards do not enter play prior to being contested.
+Any effect the new copy of the contested has for being in play is not activated prior to the contest.

+Ⓡ Temporary control effects are ended if the vampire is contested, as normal, so the vampire would be placed facedown in front of his previous (permanent) controller.

+Ⓡ If an ally would enter play and contest, and if all other copies are yielded, that ally returns into play in the ready area where that ally was placed when entering contest.
+That ally can't act on that turn.

 ### 4.2.
 Contested Titles